JacobStephens2/wadadliflarecatering.com/private/specification.md

 The email the contact form sends should have the reply to address as the email which was entered into the contact form, making it easy to reply to whoever filled out the contact form.

+## Gallery Page
+The gallery should have a menu section featuring the menu images in the menu directory.

+When looking at an image, a user should be able to click something to view the next image, without having to exit back out to the gallery overview and click another image.

+## Contact Page
+There should be a contact page which has the contact info as well as a form the user can fill out to have an email sent to Chef Jamie.

+## Quote request form page
+There should be a form the user can fill out to request a catering quote for an event.

 # Mobile View
 The menu should be completely visible when opened on a mobile display.

+# Search Engine Optimization
+The website should be optimized for display in search engines.

 # Technology Stack